aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-gridweb/working-with-gridweb-worksheets/remove-worksheets/_index.md

-{{< gist "aspose-cells" "18f6c28b77ee30c773fb2199168e73ed" "Examples.GridWeb-CSharp-Worksheets-RemoveWorksheets.aspx-RemoveWorksheetUsingIndex.cs" >}}
+{{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-Worksheets-RemoveWorksheets.aspx-RemoveWorksheetUsingIndex.cs" >}}
 ### **Using Sheet Name**
 The code below shows how to remove a worksheet by specifying its sheet name in the GridWorksheetCollection's RemoveAt method.

-{{< gist "aspose-cells" "18f6c28b77ee30c773fb2199168e73ed" "Examples.GridWeb-CSharp-Worksheets-RemoveWorksheets.aspx-RemoveWorksheetUsingName.cs" >}}
+{{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-Worksheets-RemoveWorksheets.aspx-RemoveWorksheetUsingName.cs" >}}

 {{% alert color="primary" %}}